cloonix/cloonix.github.io/content/blog/20240715_a_new_beginning_with_hugo.md

 You can visit your newly created site at <http://localhost:1313/>.
 You can vscode or ssh to tunnel your browser to this port.
 Changing the site will automatically refresh your browser, which makes it very convenient to develop a Hugo site.

-Create a new content with:
+Create new content / page with:

 ```sh
 hugo new content content/posts/my-first-post.md